 ABOUT THE ATLANTIC EXPEDITION

-US and German citizens between the ages of 20 and 35 with a committed interest in European-American relations are urged to apply to this program.
-We still welcome articles, to be published on our website, by non US/German citizens.
-However, due to grant restrictions, we regret that we cannot offer full participation.
+US and German citizens between the age of 20 and 35 with a committed interest in US-European relations were invited to apply to this program.

-The program is supported by the Transatlantic Program of the German Federal Government, with funding from the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Energy, as well as the Haniel Foundation, Konrad Adenauer Foundation, Friede Springer Foundation, and Microsoft.
+The Atlantic Expedition is supported by the Transatlantic Program of the German Federal Government, with funding from the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Energy, as well as the Haniel Foundation, Konrad Adenauer Foundation, Friede Springer Foundation, and Microsoft.